apache/flink/docs/dev/stream/state/state.md

  - `StateTtlConfiguration.TtlStateVisibility.NeverReturnExpired` - expired value is never returned,
  - `StateTtlConfiguration.TtlStateVisibility.ReturnExpiredIfNotCleanedUp` - returned if still available.

+ In case of `NeverReturnExpired`, the expired state behaves as if it does not exist any more, even if it has yet to be removed.
+The option can be useful for the use cases where data has to become unavailable for read access strictly after TTL, e.g. application working with privacy sensitive data.

+Another option `ReturnExpiredIfNotCleanedUp` allows to return the expired state before its cleanup.

-The TTL can be enabled in descriptor for any type of state:
+TTL functionality can be enabled in the descriptor of any type of state:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">